sghosh0210/Agiricultural-Project/README.md

-🌱 Green Harvest Seeds India - Sales Data Analysis Dashboard 📌 Project Overview
+🌱 Green Harvest Seeds India - Sales Data Analysis Dashboard 📌 Project Overview:
 This project demonstrates a complete Data Analytics workflow using Python, Exploratory Data Analysis (EDA), SQL-style data manipulation, and Microsoft Power BI on an agricultural seed sales dataset.
 Since publicly available datasets containing all required business variables were difficult to obtain, the dataset used in this project was synthetically generated using Python.
 The objective of this project is not to build a production-ready predictive model, but to demonstrate how real-world business data can be cleaned, explored, analyzed, and visualized for decision-making.
 The project simulates the operations of Green Harvest Seeds India Pvt.
 Ltd., covering multiple business aspects including sales, revenue, profit, inventory, market share, weather, soil conditions, farmer sentiment, and product performance.

-📊 Project Objectives
+📊 Project Objectives:
 Perform comprehensive Exploratory Data Analysis (EDA) Identify sales and profitability trends
 Analyze regional and product-wise performance